A quality bar of soap that has been designed for a man’s naturally rugged skin should not only get you clean but also prevent any sort of irritation.

 This has everything you need to feel clean, without the aggressive and often harsh chemicals that other soaps contain.
 Use this soap to soften up tough spots on your skin, such as your palms, your elbows, or even knees and heels.
 This product is not recommended for facial use.

-Marlowe No. 102 is ideal for all skin types, and works well to remove lingering residue and dirt off of your skin.
+Marlowe No. 102 is ideal for all skin types and works well to remove lingering residue and dirt from your skin.
 It is so much better than conventional soap brands as it goes on foamy and comes off clean.
 The best thing about this soap is that it is exceptionally cheap to buy, and there is enough in a bar to last 2-3 weeks.
-When it comes for what’s best for your skin, Marlowe soap products are an ideal first choice to consider.
+When it comes to what’s best for your skin, Marlowe soap products are an ideal first choice to consider.

 As expected in a men’s soap, essential oils like pumpkin oil are present to cleanse and enrich the skin, while shea butter finishes the clean with moisture to protect.
 A unique kick is added to Mistral’s bar as it is fortified with white coffee and ginseng for some added power.

-Mistral makes there product from 100% pure vegetable soap (vegan friendly) and as a result dry skin and residue are effectively eliminated.
+Mistral makes their product from 100% pure vegetable soap (vegan friendly) and as a result, dry skin and residue are effectively eliminated.